-If any lab test results in a positive diagnosis for amyloidosis from a tissue or organ biopsy, then identifying the type of amyloid protein is the next crucial step.
+For patients who have blood tests that show a monoclonal protein, then a biopsy is required for definitive diagnosis.
+If a biopsy shows amyloid, then identifying the type of amyloid protein is the next crucial step.
+This is usually done by evaluating the tissue further with a technique called mass spectroscopy to determine which protein is causing the amyloid deposition.
 Treatments can differ and should be tailored to the patient and the exact type of amyloidosis that they have.

 Typing can be done by a variety of lab techniques, including:

-1. Proteomics (the study of proteins) by mass spectrometry.
-LMDMS = “Laser microdissection by mass spectrometer.”
-LMD (“laser microdissection”) uses lasers for a contact- and contamination- free way to cut biopsy tissue samples into very small sections.
+- Proteomics (the study of proteins) by mass spectrometry.
+Lasers are used to cut biopsy tissue samples into very small sections.
 These sections can then be broken down further for analysis.
-The MS (“mass spectrometer”) is a device that separates a small biopsy section through a multi-step process, turning them into beams of particles and bending them with electricity and magnetics to make a kind of spectrum.
-Then the device can tally and identify the molecules in that tissue sample.
-This allows the amyloid to be further broken down and chemically tested, so the exact type of amyloid protein can be identified.
+The mass spectrometer separates a small biopsy section turning it into beams of particles and bending it with electricity and magnetics to make a kind of spectrum, which allow the molecules to be counted and the amyloid to chemically tested, so the exact type of amyloid protein can be identified.
 This technique is usually very precise, however, it is not available in all labs and is currently an expensive testing technique.

-2. Immunohistochemistry is a common and more affordable testing technique that is used to identify the types of proteins in tissues by the use of markers, like fluorescent dyes or enzymes.
+- Immunohistochemistry is a common and more affordable testing technique that is used to identify the types of proteins in tissues by the use of markers, like fluorescent dyes or enzymes.
 The biopsy sample is viewed with electron microscopy, which magnifies very small details using a beam of electrons to separate the elements.
 Or, it is viewed with light microscopy, which uses light wavelengths to probe and separate the sample.
-The electron microscopy technique can be focused onto the sample with a better resolution (and better depth of vision) than is possible with light microscopes.
 Immunohistochemistry works well for wild-type ATTR heart biopsies, however it still needs to be coupled with DNA analysis to confirm the identity of wild-type ATTR versus hereditary ATTR.

 The accuracy of each form of typing depends upon the technique itself, but also on the ability and experience of the laboratory performing them.
 It is best to have typing done in a reference laboratory at an experienced center, and the typing should agree with the clinical features of the patient’s disease.
 Unfortunately, costs of typing are not always covered by insurance, but it is very important to have correct typing before any treatment is initiated.

-What heart tests are helpful for diagnosis and monitoring of wild-type ATTR?
+What heart tests are helpful for the monitoring of wild-type ATTR?

-If heart involvement is suspected, then blood tests for heart biomarkers can aid in determining if a patient has signs of heart tissue strain or damage in their blood.
+If heart involvement is suspected, then blood tests for heart biomarkers can show signs of heart tissue strain or damage in a person’s blood.
 The results of these tests can be used as “markers” (or “biomarkers”) to first determine the extent of any damage, and then can be used regularly to monitor any future problems.
-Two troponin tests can be done — cardiac serum troponin T and serum troponin I. The other important biomarker is N-terminal pro-brain natriuretic peptide (NT-proBNP) or brain natriuretic peptide (BNP).
+Two troponin tests can be done — cardiac serum troponin T and cardiac serum troponin I. The other important biomarker is N-terminal pro-brain natriuretic peptide (NT-proBNP) or brain natriuretic peptide (BNP).
 Different laboratories use one versus another.

 - Cardiac troponins T (cTnT) and I (cTnI) are released when the heart muscle has had some injury.
 In general, the more damage there is to the heart, the greater the amount of troponin T and I there will be in the blood.

-Pyrophosphate scanning, a nuclear medicine test, is also used to evaluate whether an unusual type of abnormality of heart muscle function (“cardiomyopathy”) is present.
-An intravenous injection of pyrophosphate is made while the patient is at rest, followed about an hour later by a set of images that are taken while the patient lies down under a camera.
-The images take about 15 minutes.
+Nuclear scintigraphy with either PYP, DPD or HMDP (three isotopes that have been used to image bones for decades) can diagnose TTR cardiac amyloidosis without the need for a biopsy.
+An intravenous injection of isotope (PYP, DPD or HMDP) is delivered while the patient is at rest, followed one to three hours later by a set of images that are taken while the patient lies down under a camera.
+The images take about 10 minutes.
 These images are recorded on a computer for analysis, and recent data suggests this scan may be useful in distinguishing different types of amyloid heart disease.